mark-watson/PythonAIBook/manuscript/Python_Development_Environment.md

 Overall, Google Colab is a useful tool for data scientists and machine learning engineers, as it provides a convenient and powerful environment for developing and running code, and for collaboration and sharing of results.

 Since 2015 most of my work has been centered around deep learning and Google Colab saves me a lot of time and effort.
+I pay for Colab Pro ($10/month) to get higher priority for using GPUs and TPUs but this is not strictly necessary.

 ### venv